toniihsia/ReScan/README.md

 This extension will be implemented using the standard Chrome extension technology: Javascript, HTML, and CSS.
 In addition to the `manifest.json` and `package.json` files, there will be two scripts:

 - `parser.js` which will contain the logic for parsing documents
-- `wordmatcher.js`which will contain the logic for term matching and frequency of key words.
+- `wordmatcher.js`which will contain the logic for the natural language processing.

 The primary technical challenges will be:

 - Parsing through both the uploaded resume and the job application page
-- Determining weight and frequency of key words
+- Determining weight and frequency of key words through natural language processing
 - Matching the frequency of all key words to generate a single percentage

 The uploaded resume and job application will be parsed while ignoring stop words.
 Once both documents parsed, each key word and several synonyms from the job application will be compared against the uploaded resume.
-The frequency of the keywords located within the job application will be compared with the matching keywords in the resume to result in a singular percentage number to denote similarity.
+The ability to identify and weigh key words will be handled by natural language processing through Stanford CoreNLP library.

 ### Implementation Timeline
 **Day 1**: Get started on the infrastructure of the extension, following <a href="https://developer.chrome.com/extensions/getstarted">this guide</a> from Chrome.
 By the end of the day, we will have: